benbalter/benbalter.github.com/_posts/2016-05-12-12-things-a-product-manager-does.md

 https://en.wikipedia.org/wiki/Intent_(military)

-Don't confuse urgent with important
+### Don't confuse urgent with important

+Throughout a product's lifecycle, you'll generally see types of tasks, those that are urgent, and those that are important.
+Urgent tasks flow in every day.
+They're the constant barrage of "the sky is falling" requests that are already impacting end users.
+Important tasks are often more subtle, often only emerge when you specifically set aside time to discover them, and can have the highest end-user impact.
+Your job as a product manager is to distinguish between the two, and to allocate time accordingly.
+Whether it's 60/40, 50/50, or 40/60 may depend on the product, but absent purposeful intervention, product teams will almost always focus entirely on the urgent, neglecting the most important work.

-Don't confuse measurable with important
+### Don't confuse measurable with important

+Organizations have a bad habit of confusing what's measurable or visible with what's important.
+Just because something suddenly comes into focus, doesn't mean that that thing deserves your focus.
+Gaining the ability to track page views (and seeing how few there are) doesn't mean you should shift to optimizing for eyeballs.

-PM's aren't allow to have excuses
+### PM's aren't allow to have excuses

-Be the most organized person on the team
+### Be the most organized person on the team

-0.1 not 1.0
+### 0.1 not 1.0
-User advocate
+### User advocate